 Should I monetize my community?

-You can, through Patreon, merchandise, or exclusive content—but always prioritize value over profit.
+You can, through Patreon, merchandise, or exclusive content—but always prioritize member value over profit.

-Use weekly events, content drops, Q&A sessions, and shoutouts to keep things lively.
+Use weekly events, content drops, Q&A sessions, contests, and recognition to maintain activity.

 External Resources